kelj0/LearningPython/NotesPY.md

 #3. close()

-baconFile=open('bacon.txt','w') #second argument in open is 'w'(overwrites file with new contet) baconFile.write('Hello world!\n') #it returns num of chars written including newline
+baconFile=open('bacon.txt','w') #second argument in open is 'w'(overwrites file with new contet)
+#if there is no file named 'bacon.txt' then it will create it
+baconFile.write('Hello world!\n') #it returns num of chars written including newline
 #dont forget to close file after writing/reading to it
 baconFile.close()